0xSickb0y/windcorp/README.md

   15587583 blocks of size 4096.
 10909373 blocks available
 ```

-These files suggest that the company uses Spark software across different platforms.
+These files indicate that the company uses Spark software across different platforms.

-#### //windcorp.thm/Users
+#### smb://windcorp.thm/Users

-In the "Users" share, i've have encountered a collection of individual home directories.
-Each directory appears to be private, containing personal files for employees, but access is restricted to only one's own directory.
+The "Users" share had a collection of individual home directories.
+Each directory appeared to be private, containing personal files for employees, but access was restricted to only one's own directory.

 ```
   .
 DR        0  Sat May  2 19:05:58 2020